-- (1) state the point of order; and - (2) state any section, Rule, paragraph or provision relevant to the point of order before resuming his or her seat.
+- (1) state the point of order; and - (2) state any section, Rule, paragraph or provision relevant to the point of order before resuming their seat.

 56. Valid Points of Order

 A point of order may be raised in relation to anything which: